lanl/Nautilus/doc/sphinx/src/overview.rst

 The ``zaid_tools.hpp`` header file provides some useful tools for parsing zaids, which are identifiers used by NDI.
 This header is likely to be superceded by a more extensive family of tools in future versions of Nautilus.
-Additionally, the names in this header are not always consistent and correct, as the names were in some cases chosen without a detailed understanding of the names and definitions for some formats.
+Additionally, the names in this header are not always consistent and correct, as names were in some cases chosen for compatibility with legacy codes rather than based on a detailed understanding of the naming conventions and motivations behind certain formats.

 The ``chemsym_to_zaid`` function accepts a string in a format known as the "chemsym" format, because it is related to (but not the same as) the IUPAC chemical symbol.
 It currently only